hacksu/Chrome-Extensions-Lesson/readme.md

 With these key-value pairs, we are telling Chrome that we want to run all JavaScript files in the list within the key "js", on all websites listed within the "matches" key.

-##### Note: Despite having one value per key, these brackets are __NOT__ optional.
+##### Note: Despite these keys having one value each, these square brackets are __NOT__ optional.
 JSON syntax does not support type coersion between one-element lists and strings.

 Now, it is time to create our script.